 Assistance League Tulsa® current Operation School Bell® consists of four programs to serve Tulsa area school age children.

-Tulsa’s Operation School Bell provides a shopping experience at our building for children in need.
-We have dedicated space with racks of new clothing, a shoe department and dressing rooms.
-Assistance League Tulsa works with school counselors in 14 school districts to identity students whose families need assistance in providing school clothes.
-Students are bused to our building and get to “shop” for clothing that meets their school’s requirements.
-Identified students from surrounding school districts and their parents or guardian meet their school counselor and Assistance League Tulsa members at an area discount store.
-Parents are given a list of approved items and an amount to spend per child ($75).
+- ONSITE AT ASSISTANCE LEAGUE TULSA® – We provide a shopping experience at our building for elementary children in need.
+We have dedicated space with racks of new clothing, a shoe department filled with new shoes and dressing rooms.
+We work with school counselors in the Tulsa Public School District to identify students whose families need assistance in providing school clothes.
+Students are bused, courtesy of Assistance League Tulsa®, to our building and get to “shop” for new clothing.

 A Casual Outfit (Pair of jeans and shirt)

 New Coat & Gloves

 - OFFSITE-Volunteers meet students with their parents or guardians at an area Walmart after school at designated times.
 We work with school counselors in the Tulsa County area School Districts to identify students who are most in need.
 Parents check in and receive an approved list of items they can select and go shopping with a budgeted amount.
 Items are shown to the Assistance League volunteers to approve and then the approved items are purchased.

 - UNIFORM SHIRTS-Tulsa Public School elementary and middle schools, with the highest number of students qualified for free lunch programs, are provided two uniform shirts for each enrolled student.